Frequently Asked Questions

 How can I contribute to Growfund?

 You have a variety of options for how you can make a contribution to Growfund.
 You can contribute via cash, check, credit card, and wire transfer.
+You can also make a transfer from an external DAF you hold with another provider.
+Our service level agreements aim to post contributions within 5-7 business days of first receiving funds.

 Is there a minimum dollar amount needed to open a Growfund account?